papagaio-io/papagaio-docs/docs/src/guide/Triggers.md

 * Organizations:

-  To synchronize all Organizations projects/branches with Agola for all repositories in Papagaio.
+  Synchronize Organizations's projects and members with Agola and the Git source.
+If the Organizations is deleted in git it will be deleted on Agola.
+Papagaio recreates the organization on Agola if deleted.

   This function also verify if a project has Agola's folder (.agola) to be added in the Dashboard.

-  Delete projects that no longer have the Agola's folder

    Papagaio takes care if a webhook fails, this trigger fixes it.

 * Failed runs: